 LCH's Default Rules, contained in its Rulebook, set out that it is entitled to place a clearing member in default if it appears to LCH that the clearing member is unable, or is likely to become unable, to meet its obligations in respect of one or more contracts.

-The Default Rules also set out a non-exhaustive list of events which may show that a clearing member is or is likely to become unable to meet its obligations.
+The Default Rules set out a non-exhaustive list of events which may show that a clearing member is or is likely to become unable to meet its obligations.
+Under the rules, Clearing Members are also subject to certain notification and disclosure requirements, which include immediately informing LCH when they become aware of a petition for bankruptcy or administration order; they cease, or believe they may cease, to meet the criteria for admission; or there has been a change in their business that would affect their ability to perform the obligations under the LCH Rulebook.
 LCH may (by circular to clearing members) specify criteria according to which an Automatic Early Termination Event will occur in respect of a clearing member if it becomes subject to any insolvency event.